dcgerard/reproduce_genotyping/README.md

 Note on SuperMASSA
 ==================

-There appears to be no way to automate [SuperMASSA](http://statgen.esalq.usp.br/SuperMASSA/).
+The [source](https://bitbucket.org/orserang/supermassa) is available for SuperMASSA, but it isn't too well documented, so I used the [web application](http://statgen.esalq.usp.br/SuperMASSA/) version during the empirical data analysis.
 As such, I've committed the inputs and fits in the [Output](https://github.com/dcgerard/reproduce_genotyping/tree/master/Output/supermassa_formatted_data) folder.
 If you want to generate these fits, you'll have to do it manually.

 References
 ==========

-Gerard, David, Luis Felipe Ventorim Ferrão, and Matthew Stephens.
-2017.
-“Harnessing Mendelian Segregation and Empirical Bayes for Genotyping Autopolyploids.” *Overleaf Preprint*.
+Gerard, David, Luis Felipe Ventorim Ferrão, Antonio Augusto Franco Garcia, and Matthew Stephens.
+2018.
+“Harnessing Empirical Bayes and Mendelian Segregation for Genotyping Autopolyploids with Messy Sequencing Data.” *Overleaf Preprint*.